 Chances are that your tour in Costa Rica starts or ends in San José, the capital of the country.
 The city is beautifully situated in the so-called Central Valley and surrounded by green mountains (where you can go hiking and mountain biking for example).
 And the weather is nice all year round, not too hot and not too cold …

-Yet travelers prefer to skip the city.
+Yet, travellers prefer to skip the city.
 Arrive in the evening and like to leave in the morning, because the city is big, busy, ugly and uninviting.
 At least they’ve heard or read that in their travel guide.

-At Edventure we often hear this too, but we often talk to our customers to start their journey relaxed in San José with two nights.
+At Edventure, we often get this from potential clients too, but we like to convince our travellers to start their journey with two nights in San Jose.
 Why?
 Because in and around San José there are also many beautiful and fun things to see and discover.
 You just have to know.
-And what you need to know exactly, that’s what Renee’s travel blog Central America is all about.Read more
+And what you need to know exactly, that’s what Renee’s travel blog in Costa Rica is all about.Read more

-In Costa Rica you can spot a lot of animals and you don’t even have to put a lot of effort into it.
+In Costa Rica, you can spot a lot of animals and you don’t even have to put a lot of effort into it.
 You have probably seen the sloth, the toucan, the blue Morpho butterfly and the red-eyed frog on photos of Costa Rica, but there are so many more animals to see!

 Where you can best spot the animals on your Edventure trip, Lisa tells you in this travel blog.Wildlife watching in Costa Rica